 - medical doctor (M.D.);

 - doctor of osteopathy (D.O.);

 - therapist (physical or occupational);

-- podiatrist (D.P.M);
+- podiatrist (D.P.M.);

 - lactation consultants for breast pumps only;

 - naturopathic Provider (N.D.); or

 - Durable Medical Equipment supplier.

-Your Plan covers the rental or purchase of Durable Medical Equipment.
+Your Plan covers the rental or purchase of Durable Medical Equipment (DME) if they have been ordered or prescribed by a Provider.
 Your Plan reserves the right to determine whether rental or purchase of the equipment is more appropriate.